seapagan/dev-portfolio-app/README.md

 to your hosting provider, with the **contents of this folder** being the root to serve.
 Again, the [React Deployment pages][deploy] have good information if you are new at this.

+#### Deploy to Github Pages

+I have added scripts to automatically push the generated website to GitHub Pages, independent of pushing to the main repo.
+Simply run `yarn deploy` (or `npm run deploy` if you prefer npm).
+This will create the gh-pages branch if not already there, and deploy the production build.
+It will create a new fresh build at this time too.
+Then all you will need to do is go to the `Pages` settings for that repo and set up any domain alias if needed.

+There is also a (disabled) GitHub Action which will do this automatically for every Pull Request or Push to main if this is preferred.
+You will need to set a Action `secret` variable called `REACT_APP_GITHUB_TOKEN` containing the token in that case.

 ## TODO